 When you look through the eyepiece of a telescope, a few celestial objects are guaranteed to make you say ‘wow!’ – the moon with its mountains and craters, Saturn surrounded by rings, Jupiter showing off its stripes and Galilean moons.

-But it’s not until you use a camera to create long exposures that the faint, deeper universe begins to truly reveal itself.
+But it’s not until you use a camera to take long exposures that the faint, deeper universe begins to truly reveal itself.
 And it does this in the most astonishing way.
-Galaxies, nebulas, comets, supernovas - all these appear in detail you might never have thought possible.
+Galaxies, nebulas, supernovas - all these appear in detail you might never have thought possible.

-This is what drew me into astrophotography – an endless supply of ‘wow!’ moments delivered by photons of light, some of which have travelled for hundreds of millions of years to reach the sensor on my camera.
+This is what drew me into astrophotography – an endless supply of ‘wow!’ moments delivered by photons of light.
+Some have travelled for hundreds of millions of years to reach the sensor on my camera.
 Welcome to Earth photons!

-I am a London-based Fellow of the Royal Astronomical Society.
-My images are taken in the south of England, Canada’s Vancouver Island and most recently Texas where I have a remote telescope.
+I am a full time astrophotographer and London-based Fellow of the Royal Astronomical Society.
+My images are taken in the south of England, Canada’s Vancouver Island and Texas where I have had a remote telescope for a little over a year.

 Here is some of my work with descriptions of deep sky targets that I hope you will find interesting...